pagkly/Zed/Investopedia3/Nonparametric Method.md

 Although nonparametric statistics have the advantage of having to meet few assumptions, they are less powerful than parametric statistics.
 This means that they may not show a relationship between two variables when in fact one exists.

-Common nonparametric tests include [Chi Square](https://www.investopedia.com/terms/c/chi-square-statistic.asp), Wilcoxon rank-sum test, Kruskal-Wallis test, and Spearman's rank-order correlation.
+Common nonparametric tests include [[Chi Square]](https://www.investopedia.com/terms/c/chi-square-statistic.asp), Wilcoxon rank-sum test, Kruskal-Wallis test, and Spearman's rank-order correlation.